HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 • Have been actively engaged, for at least the 2-year period before the date he applies, in maintaining aircraft certificated and maintained in accordance with this chapter;

-• Have a fixed base of operations at which he may be located in person or by telephone during a normal working week, but it need not be the place where he will exercise his inspection authority;
+• Have a fixed base of operations at which he/she may be located in person or by telephone during a normal working week, but it need not be the place where he will exercise his inspection authority;

 • Have available to him the equipment, facilities, and inspection data necessary to properly inspect